Dr Richard Dune

 Barriers to engaging with statutory and mandatory training

 Several barriers are related to the design, implementation, and acceptance of statutory and mandatory training.
-Despite the importance of compliance training, many organisations fail to meet their targets due to time and cost constraints, quality and relevance issues, access and inclusion challenges, and negative culture.
+Despite the importance of compliance training, many organisations fail to meet their targets due to time and cost constraints, quality and relevance issues, access and inclusion challenges, and hostile culture.

 Many health and social care organisations lack the resources to release staff for training.
 Often, staff may feel obligated to prioritise their duties over training.
 The number of mandatory and statutory training courses can also become overwhelming, leading to an increased emphasis on online learning for almost all subjects.
 Additionally, access and inclusion to training can be problematic for staff with different working hours or accessibility needs, and a lack of IT equipment and support can hinder e-learning.